• Skip to primary navigation

 Labeled ingredients for scalloped potatoes.

-Vegan Butter - I use salted vegan butter, but you can use unsalted to reduce the sodium if you'd like.
+• Vegan Butter – I use salted vegan butter, but you can use unsalted to reduce the sodium if you’d like.

-Onion - Sweet onion goes so well with these cheesy potatoes; however, white onions or yellow can work too.
+• Onion – Sweet onion goes so well with these cheesy potatoes; however, white onions or yellow can work too.

-Garlic - Freshly minced garlic is best but powdered can be used in a pinch.
+• Garlic – Freshly minced garlic is best but powdered can be used in a pinch.

-Vegetable Broth - Use low sodium veggie broth or you can stir in some Better than Bouillon into water.
+• Vegetable Broth – Use low-sodium veggie broth or you can stir in some Better than Bouillon into water.

-Nutritional Yeast - For an ultimate cheesy flavor and healthy add-in, I include nutritional yeast with these potatoes.
+• Nutritional Yeast – For an ultimate cheesy flavor and healthy add-in, I include nutritional yeast with these potatoes.
 Also referred to as “nooch,” it is an excellent source of protein, fiber, and B vitamins.

-Seasoning - Salt and pepper help enhance all the flavors in this recipe.
+• Seasoning – Salt and pepper help enhance all the flavors in this recipe.
 They are used within the sauce along with paprika for a smoky flavor.
 Feel free to adjust the amounts according to your preference.

-Vegan Cheese - Your favorite brand of vegan cheddar works here.
+• Vegan Cheese – Your favorite brand of vegan cheddar works here.
 I really like the Violife brand, but Daiya, Follow Your Heart, and Trader Joe’s are good too.

 Serving scalloped potatoes.

 Here are some quick visual steps.
-The full recipe with exact measurements can be found within the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

 Sprinkle in the flour a little at a time.
 Continue to stir as the flour coats the onions and garlic.
+Pour the plant milk into the pan.
+Stir continuously as the sauce cooks and thickens.

-Process steps for cheesy scalloped potatoes.
+First set of steps for scalloped potatoes.

 Stir in the vegetable broth.
 After a couple of minutes, it will return to a thick consistency.

-While the sauce is cooking, slice the potatoes at a thickness of about ¼ to ⅛ of an inch.
+While the sauce is cooking, slice the potatoes at a thickness of about 1/4 to 1/8 of an inch.
 Using a mandoline slicer will help speed this up and ensure uniformity in thickness.

 Assemble the potato slices at an angle in the dish.
 You can also lay them flat if you prefer.
 Pour the cheese sauce over them and then top them with the remaining vegan cheddar.

-Cover the dish and bake it in the oven for 40 minutes.
-Then, remove the cover and cook them for another 20 minutes.
-Remove them once they've reached a golden brown color.
+Remove them once the top is a golden brown color.
 You’ll know they’re ready when the cheese sauce is bubbling, the cheese on top has melted, and the potatoes are tender.
+Let the scalloped potatoes cool for 5-10 minutes.

 Recipe Variation Ideas